Buyer’s Guide to Traditional Logs

-Moisture content is the key to quality firewood; the less the better.
+Moisture content is the key to quality firewood; the lower the better.

 The more moisture in your wood the slower it burns, the more smoke and pollutants it gives off and the quicker it soots up your stove’s glass and chimney.
 Burnt together with fossil fuels like coal, damp wood creates acids that quickly corrode your stove and any metal within your chimney.

 All stove manufacturers prefer you to burn wood with a moisture content under 20%.

 Dry wood substantially increases the life of a stove, it runs cleaner and hotter and greatly reduces the cost to heat a given room area or volume of water.

 New felled timber ranges from 40% mc through to about 60% mc.
 An average of 50% mc means that half of the wood weight is water.